Innocent Blood (novel)

-Innocent Blood (1980) is an English crime novel by P. D. James.
+Innocent Blood (1980) is a crime novel by English writer P. D. James.
 Unlike her Adam Dalgliesh mysteries it is not a detective story but closer to a psychological thriller and was the first of James' novels to step outside the detective genre.
 (She had published a non-fiction account of a real crime, The Maul and the Pear Tree, in 1971.)
 It follows the story of a young woman searching for her biological roots, having known since childhood that she was adopted, and the dark truths that she uncovers.

 Synopsis

 Philippa Palfrey was adopted as a child and grows up being taught that she was the illegitimate daughter of an aristocrat.
 When she turns eighteen she decides to use her legal right to pursue the truth of her origins, but places herself in danger when her missions come up against the interests of people who'd rather she never find out who she is.